Smowokeman/osu-wiki/news/2020-03-20-beatmap-spotlights-winter-2020.md

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/osu/sealer.jpg)](https://osu.ppy.sh/beatmapsets/1067056)

-[celerih](https://osu.ppy.sh/users/4696296)'s idiosyncratic take on freeformness has always stood out from the ocean of ''flow oriented'' maps, and this rendition of Zektbach - The Sealer ~A Milia to Milia no Min~ encapsulates this philosophy while showcasing one of their boldest palette collection.
-A concise mapset content-wise, the folkish ballet is designed with engaging rhythms and cutting edge patterns with meticulous attention to feedback, all to synthesize a delightful experience of a dance and a strong, cohesive character that one will scarce discover from a map.
+[celerih](https://osu.ppy.sh/users/4696296)'s idiosyncratic take on free-formness has always stood out from the ocean of ''flow-oriented'' maps, and this rendition of Zektbach - The Sealer ~A Milia to Milia no Min~ encapsulates this philosophy while showcasing one of their boldest palette collection.

+A concise mapset content-wise, the folkish ballet is designed with engaging rhythms and cutting edge patterns with meticulous attention to feedback, all to synthesize a delightful experience of a dance and a strong, cohesive character that one will scarcely discover from a map.

 *written by [faygo](https://osu.ppy.sh/users/5199686)*

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/osu/felys.jpg)](https://osu.ppy.sh/beatmapsets/1056144)

-Refreshing the cs5 mapping atmosphere, [Necho](https://osu.ppy.sh/users/4086593) brought the old simple yet spicy techniques introduced by tsuka, kiddly and Kloyd, make flexible use of them then create another simple yet spicy mapset on his new mapset, onoken - felys.
-Differing from the classic Shiirn one, Necho used several representative "old-school" cs5 mapping styles, including consistent 3D overlaps on red node sliders, hugely curved short sliders and instantly visible object connections at every second through the whole map.
-All of these combines with the minimalism storyboard by Necho himself and remix-tier hitsound by Otosaka-Yu (Suzuki_1112) results in an unique - or "illegal" experience in the current mapping scene.
+Refreshing the CS5 mapping atmosphere, [Necho](https://osu.ppy.sh/users/4086593) brought the old simple yet spicy techniques introduced by tsuka, kiddly and Kloyd, make flexible use of them then create another simple yet spicy mapset on his new mapset, onoken's "felys".
+Differing from the classic Shiirn one, Necho used several representatives "old-school" cs5 mapping styles, including consistent 3D overlaps on red node sliders, hugely curved short sliders and instantly visible object connections at every second through the whole map.

+All of these combines with the minimalism storyboard by Necho himself and remix-tier hitsound by Otosaka-Yu (Suzuki_1112) results in a unique - or "illegal" experience in the current mapping scene.
 If you are asking "where are the stunning old cs5 mappers go nowadays", or "where can I find the most epic hitsounds" this could be one of the closest answers for both.

 *written by [Ryuusei Aika](https://osu.ppy.sh/users/7777875)*